rocker-org/website/images/versioned/cuda.md

+---
-# cuda, ml, ml-verse
+title: cuda, ml, ml-verse
+---

-`rocker/cuda`, `rocker/ml`, and `rocker/ml-verse` are Docker images for machine learning and GPU-based computation in R.
+`rocker/cuda`, `rocker/ml`, and `rocker/ml-verse` are Docker images for machine learning and GPU-based computation in R. All images are based on the current Ubuntu LTS and based on the official [NVIDIA CUDA docker build recipes](https://gitlab.com/nvidia/container-images/cuda/).

 These images are built in modular build system at <https://github.com/rocker-org/rocker-versioned2>.